firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-82:8">Arise, O God, judge the earth: for thou shalt inherit all nations.</p>

-<p id="psa-83:1"><A Song or Psalm of Asaph.> Keep not thou silence, O God: hold not thy peace, and be not still, O God.</p>
+<p id="psa-83:1">Keep not thou silence, O God: hold not thy peace, and be not still, O God.</p>

 <p id="psa-83:2">For, lo, thine enemies make a tumult: and they that hate thee have lifted up the head.</p>